datanews/calculon/README.md

 # Calculon

 Calculon is an over-dramatic robot that lives in the Data News office.
 Calculon is a Spark Core in the DataNews office that does some fun stuff.
-Check out [NotoriousBOT Calculon integration]() to see how the world talks to Calculon.
+Check out [NotoriousBOT Calculon integration](https://github.com/datanews/NotoriousBOT/blob/master/scripts/calculon.js) to see how the world (and Hubot) talks to Calculon.

 ## Software